XERA-03/TLSAPP/README.md

 ## 🔥 Features

 - **Document Ingestion & OCR:** Users upload contracts (PDF or image).
 Text is extracted automatically using PyMuPDF for PDFs and Tesseract OCR for images.
-Tesseract is a **powerful open-source OCR engine** that is “one of the most popular and powerful” tools for converting scanned text to digital text【19†L19-L27】, making it ideal for digitizing contracts.
+Tesseract is a **powerful open-source OCR engine** that is “one of the most popular and powerful” tools for converting scanned text to digital text, making it ideal for digitizing contracts.
 - **NLP-Based Classification:** The app classifies the contract type (e.g. NDA, SLA) using NLP.
 We use spaCy (with `en_core_web_sm`) for base language processing and Hugging Face’s zero-shot-classification pipeline to label documents on the fly.
 - **Clause Identification & Risk Scoring:** Key clauses (e.g. termination, liability) are automatically identified and flagged.
 The system highlights unusual or high-risk terms, and computes a **Contract Intelligence Score** by combining clause analysis with historical benchmarks.
 Modern contract analytics similarly “flags deviations” and “assigns risk scores” to expedite reviews.
 - **Fraud Detection:** The app scans for fraud indicators using keyword checks and AI.
 For example, a zero-shot classifier distinguishes “fraud” vs. “legitimate” contexts.
 Suspicious clauses (hidden fees, onerous penalties) are highlighted for review.